Global Settings

 Authorization

-The Authorization tab adds another layer of security on top of standard security—requiring single or double authentication.
+The Authorization tab adds an extra layer of security on top of standard security, requiring single or double authentication to comply with FDA e-signature requirements.

 The administrator or other authorized persons define all data sources and process points requiring security and authorization and then designates the authorization level by assigning the Performer and Verifier roles.